Copyright © 1996-2005 jsd

 The term flare refers to the part of the flight where you are raising the nose, from the nose-down attitude on final approach to the nose-high attitude at touchdown.

-At each point in this process, you need to worry about three timescales: how long is it until ...
+At each point in the process, the goal can be thought of in terms of three timescales: how long is it until ...

 Those are the three main dependent variables that are the result of the maneuver.

 Correspondingly, the three key independent variables that you use to control the maneuver are

 Typically you make the decisions in that order: First you pick an airspeed.
 That determines the height at which you must flare (the faster the speed the higher the flare).
 Then you adjust the rate accordingly.